kmvarvou/ProcessDoctor/README.md

 > Varvoutas, K., Neuberger, J., López, H. A. Streamlining the education of Declarative Process Management with Process DoCtoR.

-The extensions cover the following areas of DCR-js:
+Compared with [DCR-js](https://github.com/hugoalopez-dtu/dcr-js), Process DoCtoR extends the original repository with the following features:

-* **Modeling** — Events can be associated with a variable (integer, boolean, or string) with an optional default value.
-Relations support FEEL-based guard expressions (e.g. `Diagnosis = true`) as well as time annotations: condition relations carry a minimum delay and response relations carry a deadline, both specified as ISO 8601 duration strings (e.g. `P30D` for 30 days, `PT2H` for 2 hours).
+* **Modeling** — Models in DCR are a compound of events, relations, and higher-order constructions (subprocesses/nestings).
+This new version extends control-flow constraints with time and data perspectives.
+Events can be associated with a variable (integer, boolean, or string) with an optional default value.
+Relations support FEEL-based guard expressions (e.g. `Diagnosis = true`) as well as time annotations: condition relations carry a minimum delay and response relations carry a deadline, both specified as [ISO 8601 duration strings](https://en.wikipedia.org/wiki/ISO_8601#Durations) (e.g. `P30D` for 30 days, `PT2H` for 2 hours).
+We use the semantics specified in this [paper](https://link.springer.com/chapter/10.1007/978-3-032-28160-9_25).

-* **Elicitation** — Automatic extraction of DCR graphs, including variables, guards, and deadlines, from natural-language process descriptions using large language models.
+* **Elicitation** — In order to kickstart the models, we now provide the possibility to extract DCR graphs from textual descriptions.
+Thanks to LLM provide ways to automate the extraction of DCR graphs, including variables, guards, and deadlines.
+Our prompts and evaluation have been covered in [this paper](https://www.genai4pm2025.info/201.pdf).
+This step requires a personal API key.
+Get yours from [Google](https://support.google.com/googleapi/answer/6158862?hl=en), [OpenAI](https://platform.openai.com/login?next=%2Fapi-keys), or [Claude](https://platform.claude.com/docs/en/get-started), among others.

-* **BPMN import** — Well-formed BPMN models can be imported and converted to DCR graphs, helping users coming from imperative modeling notations transition into declarative process management.
+* **BPMN import** — To facilitate the exploration of the declarative mindset, now you can import BPMN models and convert them into equivalent DCR graphs.
+For more details on the BPMN features we support, please look at our [Formalise paper](https://dl.acm.org/doi/full/10.1145/3793656.3793684)

-* **Process discovery** — The parsing and pre-processing stages around discovery were re-engineered for performance: logs are streamed incrementally instead of being loaded whole, and equivalent traces are collapsed before discovery, enabling large real-world event logs to be mined entirely in the browser.
+* **Process discovery** — The parsing and pre-processing stages around discovery were re-engineered for performance: logs are streamed incrementally instead of being loaded in whole, and equivalent traces are collapsed before discovery, enabling large real-world event logs to be mined entirely in the browser.

 * **Simulation** — Step-based simulation extended with the time and data perspectives.
 When an event with an associated variable is executed, a pop-up prompts the user for a value.
 The simulation clock is user-controlled and can be advanced by a chosen amount.
 Traces can be exported as XES event logs including timestamps and variable values.